 - Easter Island Statue, Chile

-Although there are a lot of debates on the list of Seven Wonders the above are the most popular ones and most of all, these have been replicated in Eco Park Kolkata.
+Although there are a lot of debates on the list of Seven Wonders the above are the most popular ones.
+Most of all, these have been replicated in Eco Park Kolkata.
 Let’s discuss briefly these Wonders with replica images.

 The Great Pyramid of Giza (also known as the Pyramid of Khufu or the Pyramid of Cheops) is the oldest and largest of the three pyramids in the Giza pyramid complex bordering present-day El Giza, Egypt.
 It is the oldest of the Seven Wonders of the Ancient World, and the only one to remain largely intact.
 Some Egyptologists believe that the pyramid was built as a tomb over a 10 to 20 year period concluding around 2560 BC.
 Initially, at 146.5 meters (481 feet), the Great Pyramid was the tallest man-made structure in the world for more than 3,800 years.